HVAC Frequently Asked Questions

 Why do I need to change my air filter regularly?

 Regular filter replacement helps your heating and cooling system operate at peak levels and improves indoor air quality.
-It is important to change filters regularly to ensure proper air flow and to keep your home free from dust, allergens and germs.
+It is important to change filters regularly to ensure proper airflow and to keep your home free from dust, allergens and germs.
 Your service technician can recommend filtering and purification options and a replacement schedule for your unit.

 How often should I replace my filters?

 In general, Terry’s A/C & Heating recommends that you replace your disposable filters at least once each season.
 If you have washable filters, they should be cleaned once a month.
 Your Terry’s AC & Heating technician will recommend a replacement schedule that delivers the optimum efficiency and filtration for your specific system.
 Terry’s A/C and Heating can help you maintain your system by scheduling a maintenance check.
 We also offer our Peace of Mind Protection Plan which includes cleaning and inspecting your HVAC system twice each year.
 Part of the service includes changing the filters or servicing your filtering system.
 Unless you have special circumstances, our service should be adequate.
 We recommend that you visually check filters and filtering equipment monthly.
 If filters look dirty, they need to be cleaned or replaced.
+Learn how to replace an air filter yourself and where to find air filters in Fort Bend County.
+We also have instructions for cleaning your air filter for mini-split systems.

 What does MERV mean?